Auto Fit for Multi-Resolution

-Cocos Creator is committed to solving the problem of adapting to screens with various resolutions with one set of resources from the beginning.
+Cocos Creator still provides the solution to adapting to screens with various resolutions with one set of assets.
 Generally speaking, we realize the adaptation scheme for multi-resolution through the following technology:

 - Canvas component immediately obtains the actual resolution of the device screen and appropriately adjusts the size of all the render elements in the scene.